microsoft/knowledge-extraction-recipes-forms/Analysis/README.md

 This could be a vendor logo on an invoice, a background colour on a scanned document, or a table or word that exists in a particular location.
 By identifying a specific document type, more options become available to process that document.
 It could be a declaritive rules based approach or data driven.

+Our goal is to automate the identification of the correct model trained for the form layout as there is a 1:1 correlation between the Form Recognizer model and the respective form layout.

-Have a look at the code accelerator [Search based classification](Attribute_Search_Classification/README.md) for a simple but effective search based approach.
+Have a look at the code accelerator [Search based classification](Attribute_Search_Classification/README.md) for a simple but effective search based approach on text features.

+Alternatively have a look at the code accelerator [Form Layout Clustering](Form_Layout_Clustering/README.md) for a clustering approach based on text features.

 ### The data